ogoudey/Daily-Viewer/README.md

 # Daily Viewer
 Simulators tend to be opaque.
-That's why applications (e.g. Robosuite) were developed, but these applications are tailored to research, not development and usability.
+That's why applications to "wrap" simulators (e.g. Robosuite, Omniverse) are being developed.
+Yet these applications are tailored to research, not necessarily development and usability.

 This project hopes to alleviate this issue and ease the integration of robotics into the world.
 It creates realistic training environments from logistically correct digital twins of real world dynamic environments.
 In the process it enables:
 - A manager for deployed robots in businesses.